hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ### Update Account state

-The account objects will need to be updated to contain a list of 20 byte EVM address values and the default virtual address.
+The `HederaAccount` will need to be updated to support a list of 20-byte EVM address values and the default virtual address.

 A matching set of change should be made to `MerkleAccountState`